Pine314/Pine314/README.md

-- im pine
+- I'm Pine
-- just a person trying to learn some coding
+- Just a person trying to learn some coding